zedttxj/Image-Processing-Tool-with-Matlab/optional/PDilation-reversedPDilation.md

 # Introduction
 Before diving into the details, here are important points to understand (explained further in the below sections):
 - **Definitions:**
-  - A partition is a sequence of positive integers `( 𝑎₁ , 𝑎₂ , ... , 𝑎ₙ )`.
+  - A partition is a sequence of positive integers `(𝑎₁,𝑎₂,...,𝑎ₙ)`.
   - We assume all partitions end with value `1` for easier analysis.
 (If a partition does not end with `1`, it can always be decomposed into two partitions: one ending with 1 and one of length 1.)
 It will be explained further in the **fun fact** section.

 - **Non-injectivity:** PDilation is a nonlinear, non-injective operation, similar to Dilation.
 That means multiple (A, B) pairs can produce the same result Cs.
 Therefore, solving for all possible (A, B) given Cs is a set inversion problem.
-It's a nonlinear algebraic structure like `(A, B) ↦ A ⊕ B`  (where `⊕` is PDilation).
+It's a nonlinear algebraic structure like `(A,B)↦A⊕B` (where `⊕` is PDilation).

 - **Non-cancellativity:**
   - PDilation does not satisfy cancellative properties.
 That is, knowing `A ⊕ B = A ⊕ C` does not imply `B = C`.